 A solid-state interface will minimise the latency associated with the switching time of an open-frame relay.
 In some cases, a reed-relay interface will be sufficiently fast to keep the latency to a minimum.

-The Icom FAQ site carries an excellent article on this topic, including links to several keying interfaces.
-Click here for a list of amplifier keying-line specs.
-Click here for a simple solid-state interface proposed by Icom Service (courtesy DXLab).
+Here is an excellent article on this topic, including links to several keying interfaces. [mirror] Click here for a list of amplifier keying-line specs.

 Many current tube amplifiers, and all solid-state amplifiers, have a low-level (typically TTL-level) keying line which requires no interface.
 Some of the Alpha amplifiers have a 28V/7mA keying voltage/current rating; this is well within the 50 VA rating of the OMR-109F relay.